jameswniu/research_doc_extraction_rag_agent/README.md

-# Thematic Analysis Pipeline
+# Agentic Research for Thematic Analysis Insights

-**Turn messy survey responses into clean research insights-automatically.**
+**Turn messy survey responses into clean research insights, automatically.**

 Drop in an Excel file, get back organized themes with quotes and executive summaries.
 Uses Claude Opus 4.5 to find patterns and GPT-5.1 to write the summaries.